145th Air Refueling Squadron: Tactical Air Command

-The mission of the squadron was realigned to air refueling of Tactical Air Command aircraft in July 1961 with the expansion of the unit to group level, and the authorization by the National Guard Bureau of the 160th Air Refueling Group.
-Again, the short runways at Akron led to the movement of the squadron to Clinton County Air Force Base when it received large, four-engined KC-97 Stratofreighters.
-In 1964, it participated in Operation "Ready Go", the first all United States Air National Guard (ANG) non-stop deployment of fighter aircraft to Europe.
+The mission of the squadron was realigned to air refueling of tactical aircraft in July 1961 with the expansion of the unit to group level, and the activation of the 160th Air Refueling Group.
+Again, the short runways at Akron led to the movement of the squadron to Clinton County Air Force Base when it received large, four-engined Boeing KC-97 Stratofreighters.
+In 1964, it participated in Operation Ready Go, the first all United States Air National Guard non-stop deployment of fighter aircraft to Europe.

 In 1965, the KC-97Gs were upgraded to KC-97Ls with addition of jet engine pods mounted to the outboard wings.
-1967 saw the beginning of Operation Creek Party, a continuous rotational mission flying from Rhein Main Air Base, West Germany, providing air refueling to United States Air Forces in Europe (USAFE) tactical aircraft.
+1967 saw the beginning of Operation Creek Party, a continuous rotational mission flying from Rhein Main Air Base, West Germany, providing air refueling to United States Air Forces in Europe tactical aircraft in Operation Creek Party.
 The success of this operation, which would continue until 1975, demonstrated the ability of the Air National Guard to perform significant day-to-day missions without being mobilized.
 The 160th was one of the mission's "Charter" units and when its Creek Party participation ended it had safely flown 426 transatlantic crossings.
 The unit received the Air Force Outstanding Unit Award for the period of 5 June 1967 to 10 May 1968.

-The Group Commander at the time, Colonel Frank Cattran, considered aircraft tail number 52-2630 to be "his" bird and often flew it in preference to any of the others.
-This aircraft became involved in a "Sister City" ceremony with Zeppelinheim, Germany - a small town near Rhein-Main AB - near the end of the Creek Party operation.
-Upon the Unit's conversion from KC-97s to KC-13's this aircraft was transferred to the USAF Museum at Wright-Patterson Air Force Base, in Dayton, Ohio, where it can be seen today with its Ohio Air National Guard and Zeppelinheim markings.
+The group commander at the time, Colonel Frank Cattran, considered aircraft tail number 52-2630 to be "his" bird and often flew it in preference to any of the others.
+This aircraft became involved in a "Sister City" ceremony with Zeppelinheim, Germany - a small town near Rhein-Main near the end of the Creek Party operation.
+Upon the Unit's conversion from KC-97s to KC-135s this aircraft was transferred to the USAF Museum at Wright-Patterson Air Force Base, in Dayton, Ohio, where it can be seen today with its Ohio Air National Guard and Zeppelinheim markings.

 In 1971, Clinton County Air Force Base was closed as a result of the Nixon Administration looking to save money because of the Vietnam War.
-As part of the moving out of units from Clinton County AFB, the 160th ARG was moved to Lockbourne Air Force Base near Columbus, Ohio.
+As part of the moving out of units from Clinton County, the 145th moved to Lockbourne Air Force Base near Columbus, Ohio.

 A second Air Force Outstanding Unit Award was received for the period of 11 May 1968 to 30 June 1975.